30 Day Plank Challenge

 Why is core strength important?

 Core strength makes you look better and is great for your health.
 The first thing that makes you look fit is a six-pack.
-To get that look, you need to have a strong core and have low body fat.
+To get that look, you need to have a strong core and low body fat.
 Your core muscles support your whole body.
 From a strenuous physical task to merely getting out of bed in the morning, nearly everything you do depends on your core muscles.
 People who train their muscles continue to remain functional even very late in life.
 The stronger you are when you are young and middle-aged, the less likely you are to be frail when you are older.

 Learn perfect form before you try this challenge